InfinSys/xplatform-cpp/README.md

 </div></br>

 <div>
-    <h3>:: API Style ::</h3>
+    <h3>:: API Style</h3>
     <p>
         The <strong>API style</strong> project directory is designed for <strong>building C++ libraries intended to be consumed by other developers</strong>.
 Unlike end-user applications, a library's project structure is part of its public interface.
 Downstream projects interact not only with its binaries and headers but also with its build system and dependency layout.
 This turns out to be part of the user experience.
-The intent of this templates style is to make a library easy to consume, extend, and maintain — whether by linking it via CMake, embedding it directly, or publishing it as a package.
+The intent of this template is to make a library easy to consume, extend, and maintain — whether linking it via CMake, embedding it directly, or publishing it as a package.
     </p>
     <p>
         In contrast, <strong>End-User style</strong> projects focus on producing standalone executables or tools where internal organization is flexible and developer-facing ergonomics are less critical.
 You can find this template on the <a href="https://github.com/InfinSys/xplatform-cpp/tree/end-user-style">End-User Style branch</a>.